awsdocs/aws-app-mesh-user-guide/doc_source/mesh-getting-started-ecs.md

 Your Amazon ECS task definitions or Kubernetes pod specs must contain the [App Mesh Envoy container image](envoy.md):
 + `111345817488.dkr.ecr.us-west-2.amazonaws.com/aws-appmesh-envoy:v1.9.1.0-prod`

+All of the properties in the following example are required\.
+Some of the property values are also required, but some are *replaceable*\.
 The Envoy container definition must be marked as `essential`\.
-The virtual node name for the Amazon ECS service should be set to the `APPMESH_VIRTUAL_NODE_NAME`, and the `user` ID value should match the `IgnoredUID` value from the task definition proxy configuration \(in this example, we use `1337`\)\.
-The health check shown here waits for the Envoy container to bootstrap properly before reporting to Amazon ECS that it is healthy and ready for the application containers to start\.
+The virtual node name for the Amazon ECS service must be set to the value of the `APPMESH_VIRTUAL_NODE_NAME` property\.
+The value for the `user` setting must match the `IgnoredUID` value from the task definition proxy configuration\.
+In this example, we use `1337`\.
+The health check shown here waits for the Envoy container to bootstrap properly before reporting to Amazon ECS that the Envoy container is healthy and ready for the application containers to start\.

 The following code block shows an Envoy container definition example\.